0cjs/8bitdev/src/objects.md

     short strings due to all the additional pointers, empty end nodes, etc.

-- Should we rename fixnum and flonum to "int" and "float" to avoid confusion with Maclisp?
-In Maclisp our fixnum is actually a bignum, and fixnums are modular like our byte and word.

 - Add rational numbers type?

 #### Keyboard Issues